-According to the policy, landowners can register through an online application process and a minimum of 70 per cent of land of the developable area of a particular sector, free of encumbrances is required to be pooled to make the sector eligible for development.
-Landowners will form a consortium and will retain 60 per cent of the pooled land and surrender rest 40 per cent to service providing agencies or DDA for building infrastructure and public facilities.
-Landowners can also become a separate developer entity and develop 60 per cent land as sub-project.
+According to the policy, landowners can register through an online application process and a minimum of 70% of land of the developable area of a particular sector, free of encumbrances, is required to be pooled to make the sector eligible for development.
+Landowners will form a consortium and will retain 60% of the pooled land and surrender the remaining 40% to service-providing agencies or the DDA for building infrastructure and public facilities.
+Landowners can also become a separate developer entity and develop 60% land as sub-project.

-Moreover, Delhi’s Real Estate Regulatory Authority is now functional which means developers who had taken the payment from the buyers who booked land in L-zone have to provide title agreement copy to the owners.
+Moreover, Delhi’s Real Estate Regulatory Authority is now functional which means developers who had taken the payment from the buyers who booked land in L-Zone have to provide title agreement copy to the owners.

 Located in south-west Delhi, L-Zone is the largest among Delhi’s 15 zones.
 It is expected to fulfil a significant part of the housing demand in the region.
 It is close to IGI Airport and strategically positioned between Dwarka sub-city and Gurgaon’s Dwarka Expressway.
 “Many builders have acquired land in the upcoming L-Zone and are selling apartments in projects that will be delivered in the future,” says Ashish Anand, director of Gurgaon-based Neo Developers.

 The L-Zone will be developed as Smart City and will include solar power stations, rainwater harvesting and CCTV surveillance.
 Some reports suggest that over 2,000 units have been launched in the region in two years.
 The maximum supply is in the Rs 40 lakhs – Rs 80 lakhs segment, followed by units priced below Rs 40 lakhs (affordable housing).
 Average property prices hover around Rs 3,454 per sq ft.

 DDA L Zone: Eligibility for landowners

 - The policy is open to land owners, who own land in the areas notified by the DDA under the policy.